 Buy a security bond & insurance (required by MOM).

-– Print & sign the Declaration form with your helper.
+– Print & sign the Declaration form with your helper as well as the Safety Agreement.

 Step 7: Arrange the Transfer & Issue the Work Permit